NickKelly1/graphql-typescript-server/readme.md

 Most popular guides use experimental / to-be-deprecated [TypeScript (ES6) Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) which obscure the GraphQL resolution process by merging the ORM layer with the API and the API layer with the authorisation layer.

 Instead of Decorators, we will use the primitives provided by the [graphql npm package](https://www.npmjs.com/package/graphql).
 Most importantly: `GraphQLObjectType` and `GraphQLInputType`.
-These primitiives are powerful enough to build a highly expressive and flexible GraphQL API.
+These primitives are powerful enough to build a highly expressive and flexible GraphQL API.

 ### GraphQL as the Engine of Application State